DenisPolygalov/CaFFlow/README.md

-If the file is broken or not created at all you can try to install [LAV Filters](https://github.com/Nevcairiel/LAVFilters) - Open-Source DirectShow Media Splitter and Decoders binary package for Windows** from [here](https://github.com/Nevcairiel/LAVFilters/releases) , then restart your PC and repeat the test.
+If the file is broken or not created at all you can try to install [LAV Filters](https://github.com/Nevcairiel/LAVFilters) - Open-Source DirectShow Media Splitter and Decoders binary package for Windows __**__ from [here](https://github.com/Nevcairiel/LAVFilters/releases) , then restart your PC and repeat the test.

-** Installing FFV1 video encoding/decoding support for other OSes is outside of the scope of this project.
+__**__ Installing FFV1 video encoding/decoding support for other OSes is outside of the scope of this project.

 The next step is to test your Python environment:

 `(cafflow)> cd CaFFlow`

 `(cafflow)> python -m unittest discover unit_test`

+While running command above you may see warning messages such as "RuntimeWarning: numpy.ufunc size changed, may indicate binary incompatibility." which is caused by numpy package and known to be harmless.
+Any error messages however indicate problems with your Python environment.

 Read Python scripts located in the __examples__ directory, execute them and adjust for your purpose.
 Note that all example scripts are intended to be executed from __*inside*__ of the __examples__ directory.